Aquaponics: Water usage

+In traditional aquaculture, regular water exchange is essential, unlike in aquaponics.
+Producing 1 kg of beef typically demands 5,000 to 20,000 liters of water.
+Semi-intensive and extensive conventional aquaculture requires 2,500 to 375,000 liters for the same amount of fish.
+In contrast, recirculating aquaculture systems (RAS) are highly efficient, recycling 95% to 99% of water and using under 100 liters per kilogram of fish.

 Fish stocking

 In order for aquaponic systems to be financially successful and make a profit whilst also covering its operating expenses, the hydroponic plant components and fish rearing components need to almost constantly be at maximum production capacity.
 To keep the bio-mass of fish in the system at its maximum (without limiting fish growth), there are three main stocking method that can help maintain this maximum.